-Bramleymoor Lane is located 0.5km to the south-west of Marsh Lane, near Eckington, in North East Derbyshire District.
-INEOS' proposal involves erecting a drilling rig up to 60 metres tall and drilling around 2,400 metres below the ground to investigate the suitability of the rock for 'fracking'.
+The decision made by planning inspector Elizabeth Hill – appointed on behalf of the government – is to grant INEOS planning permission, subject to conditions, to erect a drilling rig up to 60 metres tall and drill around 2,400 metres below the ground, off Bramleymoor Lane to investigate the suitability of the rock for 'fracking'.
 This is the process of injecting water and chemicals at high pressure into rocks deep underground to create tiny cracks so shale gas can flow up a well to the surface and be collected.

-View a map of the proposed drilling site.
+View a map of the drilling site.

 View the planning application.

-On 29 January 2018 the planning committee decided not to deal with a repeat application from INEOS for the same development at Bramleymoor Lane.
+Our Planning Committee decided not to deal with a repeat application from INEOS for the same development at Bramleymoor Lane.

-You can also find out more about the planning process.
+Find out more about the planning process.